• Skip to primary navigation

 New Orleans Brandy Milk Punch

-I actually first came across Brandy Milk Punch here in Virginia at Bayou Bakery in Arlington.
-Equal parts of milk and cream are shaken with brandy, vanilla, and powdered sugar until smooth and creamy.
-Season with a little freshly grated nutmeg before serving.
+In the version I am featuring today, equal parts of milk and cream are shaken with brandy, vanilla, and powdered sugar until smooth and creamy.
+That’s it!

 Most recipes I have come across use a simple syrup to sweeten the cocktail.
 I found the idea of using powdered sugar at Boulder Locavore for an easier, slightly less sweet version.
 It blends right into the drink when shaken.

 Looking for more variations?
-This recipe from Arctic Garden Studio uses cognac and strawberries.
-I also recently took the basic flavors of the New Orleans Brandy Milk Punch and made Brandy Milk Punch Macarons if you want to try it in cookie form!
+Arctic Garden Studio uses cognac and strawberries.
+I also recently took the basic flavors of the New Orleans Brandy Milk Punch and made Brandy Milk Punch Macarons if you want to try it in cookie form.

 I happened to have some Mardi Gras-colored (purple, green, and gold) nonpareils on hand, so I used them to add a festive rim to the glasses before pouring in the Brandy Milk Punch.